ginanasseri/PhysicsCompiler/README.md

 # PhysicsCompiler

-### *The Physics Wizard – A Physics Algorithm Generator*
+## A Physics Algorithm Generator

 **Author:** Gina Nasseri

 ---
-## A Physics Algorithm Generator

 Compiles user input into physics/stats solutions.
+User input is translated into Python scripts which are then executed to produce the generated plots and critical values of solution.
+The values are printed into a table, while the Python script and generated plots will be saved to the current directory.
+Example problems are provided and detailed in the User Manual.
+The resulting Python scripts are provided in the `py_scripts` directory.

-Input format:
+Input format: create a file containing the following four lines.

 ```
 subject: